ifm/libo3d3xx/doc/utils.md

 This program can be used to measure the effective frame rate achieved by the FrameGrabber based upon the imager config of the active application.
 The program allows for configuring a number of frames to capture and a number of runs to perform before computing the FPS statistics.
+It also supports computing statistic from either free-running or s/w triggered image acquisition on the camera.
 See `--help` for details.

 o3d3xx-ifm-import